ryancarless96/Employee-Checking/README.md

 * The URL of the GitHub repository, with a unique name and a readme describing the project.

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
-All Rights Reserved.
+All Rights Reserved..

 // Instructor gave starter code.